 Striking A Balance

 When you are younger, you typically have a lot of financial goals such as saving for retirement, paying off debt, saving for the down payment on your first house, starting a family, college savings for you kids, etc. While I’m sure you would like to take all of your extra income and really start aggressively reducing your student loans you have to determine what the right balance is between all of your financial goals.
 If you receive a $5,000 bonus from work, you may allocate $3,000 of that toward your student loan debt and deposit $2,000 in your savings account for the eventual down payment on your first house.
-Creating that “goal” column in your student loan spreadsheet will help you to keep that balance and eventually lead to the payoff of all of your student loans.
+We also recommend speaking a loan authority company to see what can be done to help you reach your goal.
+One example being to create that “goal” column in your student loan spreadsheet will help you to keep that balance and eventually lead to the payoff of all of your student loans.